 The simplest type of milia removal is carried out using a tiny, sterile needle.

 The needle is used to create a tiny incision in the skin covering the cyst.
-The contents of the milia are then carefully extracted so as not to cause any trauma to the skin.
+The contents of the cyst are then carefully extracted so as not to cause any trauma to the skin.

 Some types of milia may be more suitable for removal using the Plasma Pen.
 This cauterizes the skin covering the milia, allowing the contents to then be extracted.

 It can be useful to prepare your skin before your treatment by using a non-abrasive exfoliating cleanser on a regular basis.
-This helps to soften the skin that covers the milia, making it easier to remove and can also help prevent further milia developing.
+This helps to soften the skin that covers the cyst, making it easier to remove and can also help prevent further milia developing.